AdmiJW/FrontEnd/Git/README.md

 # 2. Terminologies

 * __Version Control System (VCS) / Source Code Manager (SCM)__
-    * Tool that manages different versions of source code.
+    * Tool that manages different versions of source code (or files in general).
     * Git is a SCM, and therefore it is a VCS

 * __Commit__
-    * Everytime you perform commit, git takes a 'picture' of what the files look like at the moment, stores the reference to that snapshot (so we can get back later)
+    * Everytime you perform commit, git takes a 'snapshot' of what the files look like at the moment, and stores the reference to that snapshot (so we can revert the changes later)

 * __Repo (Short for Repository)__
     * Directory (folder) that contains all project work, as well as files that are used to communicate with git (.git folder)